Nitram

-Nitram is a 2021 Australian biographical psychological drama film directed by Justin Kurzel from a screenplay by Shaun Grant.
-The film revolves around the life and behaviors of a mentally distressed young man called "Nitram" (based on Martin Bryant), and the events leading to his involvement in the 1996 Port Arthur massacre in Tasmania, Australia.
-The film stars Caleb Landry Jones, Judy Davis, Essie Davis and Anthony LaPaglia.
+Nitram is a 2021 biographical psychological drama film directed by Justin Kurzel from a screenplay by Shaun Grant.
+The film revolves around the life and behaviors of a mentally distressed young man called "Nitram" (based on Martin Bryant), and the events leading to his involvement in the 1996 Port Arthur massacre in Tasmania.
+The film stars Caleb Landry Jones, Judy Davis, Essie Davis, and Anthony LaPaglia.

 Nitram premiered at the Cannes Film Festival on 16 July 2021, where Jones won the Best Actor award for his performance.
 The film received a limited theatrical release in Australia on 30 September 2021, before a digital release on the Australian streaming service Stan on 24 November 2021.
 It received widespread critical acclaim for Kurzel's direction and the cast's performances (particularly Jones and Judy Davis), although the film sparked controversy in Tasmania.
-The film later received eight awards at the 2021 AACTA Awards, including Best Film, Best Direction, Best Actor, Best Actress, Best Supporting Actor and Best Supporting Actress.
+The film later received eight awards at the 11th AACTA Awards, including Best Film, Best Direction, Best Actor, Best Actress, Best Supporting Actor, Best Supporting Actress, and Best Original Screenplay.

 Plot

+The film begins with real archive news footage from 1979 of a 12-year-old Martin Bryant being interviewed in a burns unit of a hospital after playing with fireworks.
+He is asked whether he has learned his lesson not to play with them again; he replies that he would play with them again.

-Nitram is an intellectually disabled young adult who lives with his parents in Port Arthur, Australia.
-He regularly sets off fireworks, which upsets the neighbours, and sells his fireworks to local schoolchildren.
-His father has recently been approved for a business loan, with which he hopes to buy a bed and breakfast that Nitram will help run.
-Nitram begs his mother to buy him a surfboard after seeing an attractive woman with a surfer, but his exasperated mother refuses.
+Nitram is an intellectually disabled young adult who lives with his parents in Tasmania.
+He regularly sets off fireworks, which upsets the neighbours, and sells his fireworks to schoolchildren.
+His father has recently been approved for a business loan with which he hopes to buy a bed and breakfast that Nitram will help run.
+Nitram begs his mother to buy him a surfboard after seeing an attractive woman with a surfer, but she is exasperated and refuses.

-Nitram tries mowing lawns to make money.
-In the process, he meets a neighbour named Helen, a retired actress and wealthy heiress, who offers to pay him to walk her dogs.
-The two quickly become friends, and Helen buys him a car, despite Nitram’s lack of a driver's license and his dangerous habit of lunging for the steering wheel when the two are driving.
+Nitram starts mowing lawns to make money.
+In the process, he meets a neighbour named Helen, a retired actress and heiress, who offers to pay him to walk her dogs.
+The two quickly become friends, and Helen buys him a car, despite Nitram not having a driver's licence and exhibiting a dangerous habit of grabbing the steering wheel when the two are driving.

-Nitram becomes increasingly frustrated with life at home and tells his parents he is moving in with Helen, who permits him to stay in one of her spare rooms but insists that he get rid of his air rifle, as the gun upsets her.
-At his next birthday, Nitram introduces Helen to his parents; his mother tells Helen an anecdote about a young Nitram taking pleasure in the pain he caused her after pretending to be lost.
+Nitram becomes increasingly frustrated with life at home and tells his parents he is moving in with Helen, who permits him to stay in a spare room but insists that he get rid of his air rifle as it upsets her.
+On his next birthday, Nitram introduces Helen to his parents; his mother tells Helen an anecdote about a young Nitram taking pleasure in the pain he caused her after pretending to be lost.